Investing in Tomorrow’s Leaders

 Scholarships are awarded on a nondiscriminatory basis after careful review of eligible applications.
-Award recommendations are approved by the Community Foundation’s Board of Directors, and scholarship awards are paid directly to the educational institutions where the successful candidates are enrolled.
+Award recommendations are approved by the Community Foundation’s Board of Directors, and scholarship awards are paid directly to the educational institutions where the successful candidates are enrolled in undergraduate programs.
 To qualify for a post-secondary scholarship, the school you attend must be an accredited institution.

 Each college scholarship has its own specific purpose and eligibility criteria.
 Please carefully review each scholarship to determine eligibility.

 The 2021 College Scholarship Application period will be open from September 21st – October 28th at 5:00 p.m.